Skip to content

 Properties of material

-When it comes to choosing the right material for a product, there are several properties to consider, and this is no different when it comes to yoga mats.
-In this blog post, we'll discuss the key properties of yoga mat materials, and why they're important to consider.
+When it comes to choosing the right material for a product, there are several properties to consider, and this is no different when it comes to yoga mats, it is such a personal choice to your ethics, standards and use.

 1. Texture: The texture of a yoga mat is crucial for providing grip and preventing slipping during practice.
 Materials such as rubber, jute, and cork tend to have a more textured surface, providing better traction for the hands and feet.